BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/03_3_Setting_Up_Your_Wallet.md

 |   "name": "mainwallet"
 | }
 ```
-Afterward, the wallet that you must recently flagged in this way should always be the one that appaers at startup.
+Afterward, the wallet that you must recently flagged in this way should always be the one that appears at startup.

 ## Create Multiple Wallets (Optional)